bwbohl/guidelines/_guidelines-v4/02-shared/01-sharedstructuralelements/01-shareddocumentelements.md

 {% include desc elem="meiCorpus" %} contains an {% include link elem="meiHead" %} element describing a collection of related MEI-encoded texts – known as a corpus – and an {% include link elem="mei" %} element for each text.
 Further information regarding the organization and encoding of music corpora is given in chapter {% include link id="corpus" %}.

+The below example shows the basic structure of an MEI file with {% include link elem="meiCorpus" %} as root element.
+Please be aware that this example still does not represent a valid MEI file:

+{% include mei example="shared/shared-sample0001.xml" valid="no" %}

 A document with {% include desc elem="meiHead" %} as root element only contains metadata and is also known as an independent or stand-alone header.
 Stand-alone headers are more fully described in chapter {% include link id="headerIndependentHeader" %}.

 While a document with {% include link elem="mei" %} as root element provides music notation markup without metadata, and could serve ebedding MEI within another kind of markup, e.g. TEI (see {% include link id ="tei" %}).